cosmos72/gomacro/README.md

 ALPHA.

+The intepreter supports:
+* type inference and Go multiple values
+* variable and function definitions
-The intepreter works for simple variable definitions, simple function calls (no imports yet, so builtins only) and unary/binary expressions using strings, booleans, integers, floats and complex numbers.
+* function calls (no imports yet, so builtins only)
+* strings, booleans, integers, floats, complex numbers and interface{}

 A lot of things are still missing:
-* support for arrays, slices, maps, channels
+* support to create arrays, slices, maps, channels, pointers
 * fields access (a.b)
-* function definitions
+* method calls (i.e. functions with receivers)
 * struct and interface definitions
 * packages and imports
 * macros